Attitude of Gratitude: How to Practice Daily Gratitude

 Step 3: Thank People For Everything

-As we make others feel good we too become more content.
+As we make others feel good we will begin to feel happier too.
 The impressions we imprint on others will help develop a sense of magic that can build a positive reputation for you.
 It could result in someone asking you to partner in a business with them or getting asked out by the really nice person who fixed your bike.

 Step 4: Start a Gratitude List